John Pollexfen: Career

 John's elder brother Henry inherited the family estates, which led to strained relations between the brothers.
-John's early career as a merchant began with trading in wines from the Iberian Peninsula, leading to a summons to the Treasury on 28 March 1677 to report on Portuguese wines.
-In the same year he bought Walbrooke House, in the parish of St Stephen Walbrook, and in 1686 he purchased the manor of Wembury.
-In 1675 he served on the Committee on Trade and Plantations, followed by an appointment in 1678 to the Privy Chamber in 1678, which he held until 1685; he was again appointed in 1690, and remained until 1702.
+John's early career as a London merchant began with trading in wines from the Iberian Peninsula, leading to a summons to the Treasury on 28 March 1677 to report on Portuguese wines.
+He was sufficiently successful that in 1668 he built for himself Walbrooke House, a mansion in the City parish of St Stephen Walbrook, and in 1686 he purchased the manor of Wembury.
+In 1675 he served on the Committee on Trade and Plantations.
+He received an appointment in 1678 to the Privy Chamber, which he held until 1685; re-appointed in 1690, he remained until 1702.
 He was appointed to the Commission for Preventing the Export of Wool in 1689, resigning in 1692.

-He was elected a Member of Parliament for Plympton Erle in Devon in October 1679, and again for the Parliaments of 1681, 1689 and 1690.
+Following an electoral battle between Richard Strode (1638-1707) (for the Court party) and George Treby (for the Exclusionists), Treby brought in Pollexfen as a Member of Parliament for Plympton Erle in Devon in October 1679, and again for the Parliaments of 1681, 1689 and 1690.
 He was active on various economic affairs committees, helping pass the Tobacco Act and renew the charter of the East India Company.
 He was made a Justice of the Peace for Devon in 1689 and an honorary trustee of the National Land Bank.
-His most significant appointment was as a member of the Board of Trade between 1696 until 23 April 1709.
+His most significant appointment was as a member of the Board of Trade from 1696 until 23 April 1709, where he was a colleague of John Locke.
 While there he participated in the recoinage debate, produced a report on the judicial system of Barbados and advocated a unified military command for the American colonies.

-In 1677 he served on a special commission of the East India Company, accusing the directors of monopolising the trade through jobbery and refusing to issue new stock, and also condemned the export of gold bullion, which he saw as suppressing domestic production and employment.
-As a result, he lobbied the House of Commons in 1689 to establish a new, national company, and presented written and oral testimony to the House of Lords in 1696 showing the harmful effects of importing Indian-manufactured goods and exporting bullion.
+In 1677 he served on a special commission relating to the East India Company, accusing the directors of monopolising the trade, through jobbery and refusal to issue new stock: he also condemned the export of gold bullion, which he saw as suppressing domestic production and employment.
+In 1684, his brother Henry Pollexfen defended Captain Thomas Sands in the celebrated monopoly case brought against him by the East India Company (East India Company v Sandys) for independent trading.
+Mindful of his arguments (although Judge Jeffreys had awarded judgement for the Company), in the altered political climate John Pollexfen lobbied the House of Commons in 1689 to establish a new, national company, and presented written and oral testimony to the House of Lords in 1696 showing the harmful effects of importing Indian-manufactured goods and exporting bullion.
 In response the Lords and Commons opened up the trade lanes to India, establishing a well-regulated company to manage this.